oxford-pharmacoepi/Characterisation/README.md

     -   Open the `CodeToRun.R` file.
 This is the main script you’ll use.
     -   Follow the instructions within the file to add your database-specific information.
     -   Run the code as directed.
-This will generate a `Results` folder containing the outputs, including a ZIP file with the results for sharing.
+This will generate a `Results` folder containing the outputs.

 4.  **OPTIONAL: Visualize Results in Shiny**

     -   Navigate to the `shiny` folder and open the project file `shiny.Rproj` in RStudio.